-BCE GRI 102-29 Corporate responsibility topics across our value chain A clear view of the company's entire value chain is increasingly important in responsible business practice.
+Corporate responsibility topics across our value chain

+A clear view of the company's entire value chain is increasingly important in responsible business practice.
 Climate-related regulations, the cost and availability of materials and human resources are all examples of value chain risks.
 At Bell, we make many efforts to continually expand and simultaneously deepen our view of actors and issues in our value chain.
-While our operations and influence are Canadian-based, we participate in global working groups (such as the Responsible Business Alliance and the UN Global Compact) with industry peers and across industries to amplify our voice.
-The diagram below depicts our presence in various industry segments.
-Related corporate responsibility topics are listed directly below the different parts of the value chain.
+While our operations and influence are Canadian-based, we participate in global working groups (such as the Responsible Business Alliance1 and the UN Global Compact) with industry peers and across industries to amplify our voice.